 Bhadla Solar Park

 The Bhadla Solar Park in the Jodhpur district, Rajasthan state, northwestern India, consists of 14,000 acres of co-located solar power plants, with a consistent generation of 2.25 GW (Bhadla now totals about 2.7 GW of capacity since recent additions).
-India's ambitious plan is to install 100 GW of solar across the entire country by 2022.
+Bhadla is the world's largest solar park.

-Where are the Largest Solar Parks in the World?
+Where are the Rest of the Largest Solar Parks in the World?

-Smaller than Bhadla, is the 1 GW Yanchi Solar Park, located south of Gaoshawo, Yanchi District, Ningxia, China.
-And also at 1 GW capacity is the Kurnool Ultra Mega Solar Park in the south Indian province of Andhra Pradesh.
+Much smaller than Bhadla, is the 1 GW Yanchi Solar Park, located south of Gaoshawo, Yanchi District, Ningxia, China.
+Also at 1 GW capacity is the Kurnool Ultra Mega Solar Park in the south Indian province of Andhra Pradesh.
 The Longyangxia Dam Solar Park in China is 850 MW.

 How are solar parks, solar plants, and solar farms different?